 Dogs Don’t Sweat!

 Did you know that dogs don’t sweat!
-Actually, dogs eliminate heat in their bodies by panting rather than sweating like we do.
-While heavy panting can be a sign of many things including stress, excitement, and even pain, it can also be a sign that your dog is overheated.
+Instead, dogs eliminate heat in their bodies by panting rather than sweating like humans do.
+While heavy panting can be a sign of many things, including stress, excitement, and even pain, it can also be a sign that your dog is overheated.

-If you notice your pooch is panting excessively, it could be a sign he (or she) isn’t cool enough, even if he is indoor only.
-Be particularly mindful of this with very young or very old dogs, and the “smooshy” faced breeds like pugs, Boston terriers and bulldogs.
+If you notice your pooch is panting excessively, it could be a sign he (or she) isn’t cool enough, even if he is indoors.
+Be particularly mindful of excessive panting with very young or very old dogs, and the “smooshy” faced breeds like pugs, Boston terriers and bulldogs.

 Avoid Overheating